Jorenar/minPlug/README.md

-Maybe not as much as a manager, rather a downloader.

-The function of this plugin is simple: _download, update and enable using `:packadd`_
+Its function is simple: _download, update and enable using `:packadd`_

 It's limited only to GitHub repositories